 - 1. Pay all outstanding tuition, fees, and overtime expenses or make satisfactory payment arrangements with the Financial Services Advisor.
 Please note, overtime expenses cannot be paid with federal financial aid. - 2.
 Previous tuition payments will be credited to the student's balance based upon the original contracted cost for the course. - 3.
-Pay the \$100.00 re-entry fee (unless a re-enrollment agreement was signed prior to withdrawing). - 4.
-Re-entry students with less than 100% attendance at the time they withdrew will have 60 calendar days to raise their attendance to meet institutional attendance requirements.
+Students are required to purchase a kit if their current kit is not complete.
+Any missing kit items must be purchased. - 4.
+Pay the \$100.00 re-entry fee. - 5.
+Re-entry students not meeting institutional attendance or academic requirements will be placed on a 30-day challenge.